AbsaOSS/generate-release-notes/README.md

 - **_Merged PRs Linked to Open Issue_**
   - **Purpose**: This section identifies merged pull requests that are still linked to issues which are open.
   - **Importance**: Highlighting these PRs indicates potential discrepancies or ongoing work related to the PR.
 It helps in ensuring that all issues addressed by PRs are properly closed and documented, maintaining the accuracy and relevance of the project's issue tracking.

+- **_Closed PRs Without Linked Issue_**
+  - **Purpose**: Lists pull requests that are closed (not merged) but not associated with any issues.
+  - **Importance**: Highlighting closed PRs without linked issues ensures transparency in the project's history.
+It helps track important decisions and clarifies the reasoning behind changes, even if they aren't merged.
+This practice enhances the project's documentation quality and aids in understanding its evolution.

 Each warning chapter acts as a quality check, ensuring that the release notes are comprehensive, well-organized, and meaningful.
 By addressing these warnings, project maintainers can significantly improve the clarity and effectiveness of their release documentation.